 HITE Engineering provides Pre-Start Health And Safety Reviews.
 A Pre-Start Health & Safety Review is also known as a PSR or PHSR.
 The Ministry of Labour enacted legislation in Ontario under Section 7 of Regulation 851 for Industrial Establishments on Oct.7, 2000.
 Essentially, this was the Ministry of Labour requiring industry to engage the services of a professional engineer (or industrial hygienist) to review equipment or processes when any one of eight circumstances exist.

 What is the Purpose of a PSR?

-The objective of a Pre-Start Health & Safety Review (PSR) is to provide an in-depth examination of an apparatus, structure or process to identify any potential instances of non-compliance with the applicable provisions of the Industrial Establishments Regulation.
-A PSR serves the purpose of ensuring that any such hazards are removed or controlled before the item under review is used.
-A review can be conducted prior to first use or in support of an effort to bring used/modified equipment up to present day standards.
+The objective of a Pre-Start Health & Safety Review (PHSR) is to provide an in-depth examination of an apparatus, structure or process to identify any potential instances of non-compliance with the applicable provisions of the Industrial Establishments Regulation.
+A PHSR serves the purpose of ensuring that any such hazards are removed or controlled before the item under review is used.
+A health and safety assessment can be conducted prior to first use or in support of an effort to bring used/modified equipment up to present day standards.

 What is the Process of a PSR?